MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/security-saas.md

     :::image type="content" source="media/security-saas-choose-secure-score-main-instance.png" alt-text="Screenshot of the Turn on Secure Score recommendations option." lightbox="media/classic-security-saas-choose-secure-score-main-instance.png":::

+> [!CAUTION]
+> Consider carefully whether you want to turn on Secure Score recommendations for a specific app instance, as this action is irreversible and contributes to your overall Secure Score rating.
+> For example, you might not want to turn on recommendations for test instances, as this would result in multiple recommendations that can't be removed when testing is complete.

 Security recommendations are shown automatically in [Microsoft Secure Score](/microsoft-365/security/defender/microsoft-secure-score).
 Recommendations are based on Microsoft benchmarks, and may take up to 24 hours to update.

 In Microsoft Secure Score, filter the **Recommended actions** tab by product to view any recommended actions.
+If you have multiple instances of an app, you can select to filter recommendations from specific instances only.

 Select a recommendation and then select the **Implementation** tab in the details pane for a step-by-step remediation guide.

 For more information, see [Assess your security posture with Microsoft Secure Score](/microsoft-365/security/defender/microsoft-secure-score-improvement-actions).